 Weekly individual family sessions | Multi-family groups | Parent education series | Extensive psycho-education to help gain understanding and tools to support recovery | Weekly phone calls to provide updates on adolescent’s progress

 When they are ready, adolescents can step down from partial hospitalization to Monte Nido’s intensive outpatient programming (IOP), which offers continued clinical support and containment while allowing for full school engagement.
-Whenever possible, adolescents will retain the same primary therapist and dietitian for their individual sessions, of which there will be two minimum weekly.
+Whenever possible, adolescents will retain the same primary therapist and dietitian for their individual sessions, of which there will be a minimum of two weekly.

 Advantages of Treating Adolescents and Adults in the Same Milieu

 The average age of onset for most eating disorders sits squarely in early to middle of adolescence.
 Even with early detection and treatment, many individuals move from adolescence to adulthood with their eating disorder in tow.
 Many things about the eating disorder shift in this developmental transition.
 These include the nature of medical risks of the eating disorder, the role of the family in treatment, the tone and content of motivation and ambivalence about change and the degree to which the individual is free and capable of making their own decisions regarding treatment.
 In many ways the eating disorder effectively resists maturation; that is, the symptoms, behaviors, anxieties and core cognitions remain similar across the developmental range.

 There are certainly advantages to structuring intensive treatment programs along developmental lines.
 Separating adolescent from adult clients allows programs to tailor clinical content and core treatment interventions.
 One common rationale in favor of separate programming is that separation allows for more focus on family work and support.
 These issues are particularly important at the residential level of care.
 I believe, however, there are strong arguments in favor of providing opportunities for adolescents and adults to work together in treatment as they move to lower levels of care such as day treatment programs.